ETCCooperative/docs-ethercluster/docs/kubernetes.md

 # Kubernetes

-Kubernetes is an open-software orchestrasization, scaling and container deployment tool which we will use to deploy our ethercluster.
+Kubernetes is an open-software orchestration, scaling and container deployment tool which we will use to deploy our ethercluster.

 Docker containers are unit of software that packages up code and all its dependencies so the application runs quickly and reliably on any computer.